 About the Artist

-Meaghan Shelton is a contemporary Australian artist based in Queensland.
+Meaghan Shelton is a contemporary Australian artist currently based in Queensland.
 Born in the seaside town of Wonthaggi, Victoria, she has also lived in London and more extensively inner city Melbourne.

 An RMIT graduate majoring in painting, Shelton is first and foremost a Fine Artist and painter whose practice extends to sculpture, installation, writing, fashion, photography, film, design and arts education.